sFaith3/password-manager/README.md

 ## Features
 - One file per user.
 - Master password to access.
+- Allows to change the master password.
 - A scrollable popup window to view and copy passwords.
-- Add, edit password, or delete.
+- Search, add, edit, or delete passwords.
-- Allows to change the master password.
 - A fully encrypted file very secure and robust.
 Be aware of the vulnerability of each machine where you run it.
 - System to avoid the file corruption.
 It is still recommended to make a backup of the data file.